joshbrew/UEProject_BoidsTest/README.md

 -- Basic 3D navigation and environment avoidance.
 Plenty of tweaks possible.

+-- Collision physics tweakable with simple variables (e.g. mass, inertia)

--- Ground Boids mode looks pretty good and swarmy, toggle between flight and ground modes
+-- Ground Boids mode looks pretty good and swarmy, you can toggle between flight and ground modes

 - Boids Macro is called each tick and constrained by timers and group size limits to not eat too many resources.

+This way we can have really good base AI and tweak their parameters to suit different areas (e.g. maybe they have swirl in one room and in another room they fly, and transition between the two procedurally)

 TODO:
 -  RaySphere grouping instead of random searching an array, so it's proximity-based and likely much faster.